amirreza8002/site/README.md

 7. `DEBUG`, in production it defaults to `False`

 INTERNAL_IPS is set to 127.0.0.1, change that if you are using docker

+create a file named `nginx.conf` at `compose/production/nginx` this file will be used as the main nginx conf file and should include all the confs needed, look at `compose/production/nginx/example_nginx.conf` for examples